simmons2714/AESTube/Readme.md

 5. These notes are used as the passphrase for AES encryption.
 6. That's all folks 😎

+## Important!
+The other party needs 'adjlist.txt' in order to decrypt the file or text.

 In addition to this, nicomda created some audio splitting mechanism that allows you to trim it, improving the security.
 ## Installation (Read carefully.
 Some tweaks are needed)